Table Charismata Matters

 - Healing through the loving concerted praying of Husband and Wife.
 As 1 Pet.
 3:7 says, "Likewise, husbands, live with your wives in an understanding way, showing honor to the woman as the weaker vessel, since they are heirs with you of the grace of life, SO THAT YOUR PRAYERS MAY NOT BE HINDERED."

 - Healing by Mutual or Singular praying for Other People's Healing on the principle of reaping what one sows.
 According to this approach, if you sow healing in other people's lives, you reap healing in your own life.
 Even praying for others with the same condition you have (though not limited to it).
 On this approach, one interpreting one's own symptoms as if it were a word of knowledge and praying for someone else they know has the same condition or some one they don't know.
 Surely, there's another Christian somewhere on the planet with the same condition.
 Because allegedly, according to popular Charismatic teaching, some words of knowledge for healing manifests as a pain or a problem in their own body indicating the other person's affliction.
 Say, for example, you're praying for someone not related to healing and all of a sudden you have a pain in your elbow.
 That might be a word of knowledge indicating that the person you're praying for regarding her need for wisdom on which car to purchase, might actually be having an elbow problem.
 Then you ask if she has a problem with her elbow, and it might turn out she does.
 That would be an indication that God's ready to heal the elbow.
 So, given this common charismatic teaching, it takes that practice and experience and actively applies it to one's own sickness.
 For example, on this approach, if you had a problem with diabetes, you can pray for an anonymous person somewhere in the world who only God knows has diabetes and pray that God heals the person of diabetes.
 As you do, you trust God to also heal you of diabetes, treating your symptoms of sickness as if it were a word of knowledge of someone else's sickness.
 Or pick someone you personally know has the same or some other sickness and pray for each other's healing according to James 5:16 which states, "Therefore, confess your sins to one another AND PRAY FOR ONE ANOTHER, THAT YOU MAY BE HEALED.
 The prayer of a righteous person has great power as it is working."
-The emphasis here is not on having the same type of healing, but that fellow believers praying for each others' sicknesses will more likely bring about healing than for someone alone praying for his own sickness.
+The emphasis here is not on having the same type of sickness, but that fellow believers praying for each others' sicknesses will more likely bring about healing than for someone alone praying for his own sickness.
+There's exponential strength in numbers.
 As Eccl.
 4:12 says, "And though a man might prevail against one who is alone, two will withstand him---a threefold cord is not quickly broken."
+And as Lev.
+26:8 says, "Five of you shall chase a hundred, and a hundred of you shall chase ten thousand, and your enemies shall fall before you by the sword."
+Jesus always treated sickness as an enemy.
+In Luke 10 [see esp. v.
+9] Jesus sent 70 (or 72) disciples ahead of Him to preach, heal and exorcise demons.
+When they came back they told the Lord Jesus how amazed they were at what they were able to do supernaturally when preaching about the Kingdom of God in His Name.

 - Healing by Listening to sermons on healing and faith.
 Because "...faith cometh by hearing, and hearing by the Word of God."
 The phrase "word of God" in Rom.
 10:17 is one textual variant.
 Another is "word of Christ."
 The Greek word for "word" can also be translated as "message."
 So, if taken in that way, it means "faith comes by hearing, and that by hearing a message about Christ/Messiah."